MichaelCurrin/instant-website/README.md

 # Instant website
-> Manifest a business idea as a simple webpage - using custom text and images supplieds in a URL and no coding.
+> Manifest a business idea as a simple webpage - using custom text and images supplied in a URL and no coding.

 Great for prototyping how a real or fictional business webpage could look like, within the framework of a one-page landing page template.

 ## Features

 **🚧 work in progress**

 - [ ] Choose text and images.
 These parameters get turn into a URL.
-- [ ] View the URL - the dynamic webpage will change based on your custom settigns.
+- [ ] View the URL - the dynamic webpage will change based on your custom settings.

 Additional ideas: